 What are cholinergic agents?

 Cholinergic agents are medicines that affect the part of the brain involved in learning, short-term memory, arousal and reward.
 Some of the medicines used as cholinergic agents include memantine, rivastigmine and donepezil.

 Who are cholinergic agents for?

 The therapy can be used for autistic people and also people with attention deficit hyperactivity disorder (ADHD) and Alzheimer’s disease.
 Studies suggest the treatment might be more beneficial for older children and teenagers.

 What are cholinergic agents used for?

 This therapy aims to help autistic people feel less irritable.
 It also aims to improve the speech and behaviour of autistic people.

 Where does cholinergic agent therapy come from?

 In the past, cholinergic agents have been used in the treatment of conditions like Alzheimer’s disease, attention deficit hyperactivity disorder (ADHD) and schizophrenia.
-More recently, the safety and effectiveness of these drugs has been examined for use with autistic people.
+More recently, the safety and effectiveness of these medicines have been examined for use with autistic people.

 What is the idea behind cholinergic agent therapy for autistic children?

 The brain is full of pathways and systems that control different functions, like how we learn and how memory works.
 Within the brain, cholinergic systems help control and regulate our thinking.
 These systems use a chemical called acetylcholine to transmit signals or impulses.